Finland

 Tax reductions for earned income and pension income

-The government proposal suggests that the highest marginal tax rates on earned income would be reduced to around 52%.
-In addition, according to the proposal, the additional tax rate assessed on pension income will be reduced from the current 5.85% to 4%.
-It is proposed that the income threshold beyond which the additional pension income tax must be paid will be increased from the current 47,000 to 57,000 euros (EUR).
+The additional tax rate assessed on pension income was reduced from 5.85% to 4%.
+The income threshold beyond which the additional pension income tax must be paid was increased from 47,000 to 57,000 euros (EUR).

 Tax year for additional purchase price (earn out)

-Under the proposed amendment to the Income Tax Act, capital gains from a conditional additional purchase price/earn out will be taxed in the year when the obligation to pay and the amount are determined.
+Capital gains from a conditional additional purchase price/earn out will be taxed in the year when the obligation to pay and the amount are confirmed.
 This provides clarity on which year's income the additional purchase price will be taxed for the taxpayer.
-The proposal also includes provisions for adjusting capital losses and specifies that capital gains are realised in the year the transfer agreement is executed.
+The act also includes provisions for adjusting capital losses and specifies that capital gains are realised in the year the transfer agreement is executed.

 Inheritance and gift taxation

-The government proposal suggests that the minimum taxable amount in inheritance taxation be increased from EUR 20,000 to EUR 30,000.
-The government proposal suggests that the minimum taxable amount in gift taxation be increased from EUR 5,000 to EUR 7,500.
+The minimum taxable amount in inheritance taxation was increased from EUR 20,000 to EUR 30,000 in 2026.
+The minimum taxable amount in gift taxation during a period of rolling three years was increased from EUR 5,000 to EUR 7,500.
+The value of ordinary household goods exempt from inheritance and gift tax is EUR 7,500 (previously EUR 4,000).

-The draft government proposal suggests that tax decisions and other official documents could be delivered through the Tax Administration's electronic service, MyTax, whenever the taxpayer has utilised this service.
+From 2026, tax decisions and other official tax documents will be delivered through the Tax Administration's electronic service, MyTax, whenever the taxpayer has utilised this service.